Neat-Keat/TUnotes/SEM5/COSC435/Day 4.md

 }
 ```

-TLDR: define your state outside, pass it inside, then update it in the function
+TLDR define your state outside, pass it inside, then update it in the function

 how does it know to redraw??
 	under the hood, the MutableState<String> = remember { mutableStateOf("") } is doing a lot of heavy lifting